liquidctl/liquidctl/docs/developer/protocol/commander_core.md

 ### `0x0d` - Set Channel Mode

-Sets the mode for the channel to use
+Sets the mode for the channel to use.

 `0x05` - Init/Wakeup will likely need to be run first.

 Command: